Ehrle's Party Supply to close after 67 years in Tulsa

 The party is over for Ehrle's Party Supply, which officially closed Monday, Oct.
 31.

-The store, at 5150 S. Sheridan Road, will begin a liquidation sale of all assets beginning Nov.
+The store, at 5150 S. Sheridan Road, began a liquidation sale of all assets Nov.
 1.

 Store officials said the decision to close after 67 years in business is the result of the building they currently occupy being sold to new owners.
 Other issues, including the loss of business during the COVID-19 shutdown, supply chain issues, and inflation, made relocating impossible.